Our development model is holistic, sustainable and scalable.

 We begin each project with an exit strategy and clearly defined exit criteria.
-Our goal is to go in, equip the community to create effective solutions that create sustainable, scalable impact, and then hand over operations to local leaders.
+Our goal is to go in, help build local organizations to create effective solutions that create sustainable, scalable impact, and then hand over operations to local leaders.

-Nuru equips local leaders with tools and knowledge to lead their communities out of extreme poverty by integrating impact programs that address the most prevalent and fundamental challenges of extreme poverty around four areas of need:
+Nuru equips local leaders with tools and knowledge to lead their communities out of extreme poverty and build resilience by integrating programs that address some of the most prevalent and fundamental challenges of extreme poverty around the following areas of need:

 - Inability to Cope with Financial Shocks

 Rather than give handouts, we design training-based poverty solutions that promote self-reliance and service-mindedness to enable local leaders to continue scaling impact long after Nuru International staff has exited the project.
 To learn how local leaders address these needs, see below:

 By addressing all needs in an integrated way, an individual is not only able to choose to improve his or her own well-being and to climb out of the poverty trap, but also avoids falling back into poverty.

 Our work is sustainable by design.
 Our Leadership Program focuses on restoring agency in local leaders and on building the opportunity structure necessary to sustain and scale programs.
 To accomplish this, we’ve developed a process of co-creation that encourages critical thinking, feedback, and debate that equips local staff to fully operate all programs without dependency on any expat staff.
 For a complete overview of our leadership philosophy, methodology, process, curriculum, monitoring and evaluation, download the Nuru Leadership Program Manual.